-We believe that the Department of Physics and Astronomy at the University of Pittsburgh offers its graduate students an excellent financial support package.
+We believe that the Department of Physics and Astronomy at the University of Pittsburgh offers its doctoral graduate students an excellent financial support package.
 The package enables graduate students in good standing to concentrate on their education, not on financial burdens.
 Our comprehensive package supports students throughout their graduate careers.
 For extensive information in regards to external funding, Fellowships and Funding: A-Z is a great resource for prospective students.
 Pay particular attention to early fall deadlines such as those for the NSF Graduate Research Fellowship Program!

 Financial support beyond the first year is normally provided in the form of a tuition scholarship plus a graduate research assistantship (GSR), a teaching assistantship (TA), a teaching fellowship (TF), or a fellowship.
 TA support for the second year is commonly available for students in good standing who request it.
 TF support is provided to students with a MS or equivalent and excellent teaching evaluations.
-These students are often given the opportunity to teach a course independently, if the opportunity is available.
+These students are often given the opportunity to teach a course independently in their senior years, if the opportunity is available.
 It is not uncommon for a student to join a research group on an interim basis and become a GSR for some of the summer preceeding their first term of enrollment, as well as the summer of their first academic year.

 The Dietrich School of Arts and Sciences also offers Travel Grants.